The best sunglasses 2023: for hiking in the summer sun

 Can't remove side shields

-The Bollé Adventurer sunglasses are, unsurprisingly, designed for adventure.
-In the frame shape of classic glacier glasses, they come in either photochromic Phantom lenses or Solace4, Bollé’s new mineral glass lens designed specifically for the mountains (Category 4).
+The clue is in the name.
+The Bollé Adventurer sunglasses are intended for adventurous souls.
+They take inspiration, in terms of shape, from classic glacier glasses and come with a choice of photochromic Phantom lenses or Solace4, Bollé’s new mineral glass lens intended specifically for the mountains (Category 4).

 Read our full Bollé Adventurer sunglasses review